mb6226/flash-loan-ai/docs/security-summary.md

 If you'd like me to: [pick one]
 - A: Parse `trufflehog-results.json` and produce a per-file CSV summary and recommended remediation (I can show exact flags and commits for any true secret).
 - B: Prepare and run a `git-filter-repo` cleanup removing `.venv` and vendor paths (I will prepare force-push instructions & warnings for collaborators).
 - C: Add `detect-secrets` baseline & pre-commit hook, and add a CI job (GitHub Actions) that runs truffleHog/gitleaks on PRs.
+  - Note: Pre-commit hooks are installed and validated locally; CI workflow `security-scan.yml` runs detect-secrets and a TruffleHog scan on PRs and pushes.

 If yes, tell me which option and I will proceed (and I’ll update the checklist & commit steps as I go).